marcelagmrtnz/jane-austen-text-generator/README.md

 ## Future Updates
 * An option to use a 'random dart' at each choice will be added, instead of just the most likely next word. <br>
-* Use of punctuation in the text input instead of stripping it, and beginning and end tags will be added to help with naturalne of speech, and to avoid some of the 'infinite loop' issues. <br>
+* Use of punctuation in the text input instead of stripping it, and beginning and end tags will be added to help with naturalness of speech, and to avoid some of the 'infinite loop' issues. <br>
 * Use of POS tags to help with naturalness. <br>
 * An option to use trigrams instead of bigrams.